Social Media Analytics: Measuring Success and Refining Your Strategy

 The number of likes, comments, reshares, or mentions on your post shows how well your content resonates with your audience.

-Then one day, you decided to show behind-the-scenes how the pictures were taken and it received several comments, more likes, and reshares.
+One day, you decided to show behind-the-scenes how the pictures were taken, and the post received several comments, more likes, and reshares.
 This simply shows that your audience prefers this kind of content more.

-With this information, you can replay your content strategy.
+With this information, you can revisit your content strategy.

 3. Measure your click-through rate